-- Don’t buy the cheapest paper you can find.
+- Don’t buy the cheapest business card paper you can find.
+That is a mistake.
 No, the business card doesn’t sell for you but it will tell a story, and “I am really cheap so I use flimsy paper” is not the story you want to tell.

 - Make sure it can be easily scanned.
 Today most people are scanning cards into a smartphone and if your font is fancy and illegible, it will not scan well.
 Keep it clean.

 - Use both sides of the card.
 That is real estate that should be used to help identify what you do.
 Not a dissertation but a few bullets.
 Quick and easy.